 If you’re reading this, chances are you love gardening.
-From carefully planning and planting in the spring, to munching on herbs throughout the summer — and, let’s face it, many of us will admit to the sense of satisfaction that can only come from a good weeding — gardening brings joy to the lives of many.
-With all that we get to tending to a garden — fresh air, sense of place, a connection with nature — getting our hands dirty can be hard on the body.
-Many of us suffer from the soreness and stiffness associated with repetitive movements and simply leaning over flower beds or garden rows.
+From carefully planning and planting in the spring, to munching on herbs throughout the summer, gardening brings joy!
+But gardening can be hard on the body.
+Many of us suffer from the soreness and stiffness associated with repetitive movements and leaning over flower beds or garden rows.

 As we tend to the earth, we often forget to tend to ourselves.

 Yoga is a great way to strengthen and stretch muscles, while bringing focus to the breath, body and the present moment.
-Gardening, too, is something of a “moving meditation” — gardening and yoga may just have more in common than you might think.
-Here are a few poses, to be done together in a short sequence, that can done be done before or after a gardening session to lessen the impact on joints and muscles while increasing awareness.
+Gardening, too, is something of a “moving meditation”.
+Here are a few poses to be done together in a short sequence.
+Take a few moments for these motions before or after a gardening session to lessen the impact on joints and muscles.

 First, start your practice seated in a comfortable position on a mat or towel.
 You may practice indoors or outdoors in the garden, whatever suits you.
 Begin to pay attention to the breath — each inhale and each exhale.
 In yoga, we work to link the breath with movement, so we will maintain this awareness of breathe throughout the practice, however long or short, vigorous or slow-paced.